TristanvanLeeuwen/IP_and_Im_Lectures/ip_function_spaces.md

 ### Truncation and Tikhonov regularisation

-In the previous section we saw that the pseudo-inverse of a compact operator is not bounded (continuous).
+In the previous section we saw that the pseudo-inverse of a compact operator is not bounded (continuous) in general.
 To counter this, we introduce the regularized pseudo-inverse:

 $$
 K_{\alpha}^{\dagger}f = \sum_{k=0}^{\infty} g_{\alpha}(\sigma_k) \langle f, u_k\rangle v_k,